k-ananthakrishnan/k-ananthakrishnan/README.md

 - 👋 Hi, I’m Ananthakrishnan
+- 💻 Currently working as software engineer @ IBS Software
 - 👀 I’m interested in almost everything
 - 🌱 I’m currently learning web developement
-- 💞️ I’m looking to collaborate on code
+- 💞️ I’m looking to collaborate on software projects

 <!---
 k-ananthakrishnan/k-ananthakrishnan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.